This assignment is related to virtual memory

 generate a corresponding physical address.
 You will output the

-file should have the similar format as the
+file should have a similar format to the

 address should use 8 bytes (as an unsigned long value) in the

 ).
-In this assignment, we save each logical/physical
+In this assignment, we represent each logical/physical

-address as 64 bits (8 bytes) to make the program to be more
+address using 64-bits (8 bytes) to enable the program to be more general.

-Once you test your program with the above simple test sequene, which
+Once you test your program with the above simple test sequence, which

 ) as the input file for the logical address

-sequence to generate the translated physical addresses and put them in
+sequence used to generate translated physical addresses, placing them in

 another file called output-part1

-and you only need to write corresponding checksum into
+and you only need to write these checksums into the

 physical memory management.
 You will create two new source files in